DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 <img width="326" alt="Screenshot 2025-06-18 at 4 18 37 PM" src="https://github.com/user-attachments/assets/52a7b6bf-c556-4400-9dcd-dba3f94455e7" />

 ### Thoughts
-Technically, at around 11 pm I sent out a message on Slack asking for help with the wiring (because I knew it was terrible) and I did get a response, but it was at midnight, so I'm going to refer it as tommorows work.
+Technically, at around 11 pm I sent out a message on Slack asking for help with the wiring (because I knew it was terrible) and I did get a response, but it was at midnight, so I'm going to refer it as tomorrows work.

 Time spent: 3 hours
 ---